-The Company has entered into employment agreements with the executive officers and Committee annually reviews the agreements to determine their continuing need as well as the amount and nature of compensation potentially payable in the event a change in control or other provisions are triggered.
+The Company has entered into employment agreements with the executive officers, including the NEOs, and the Committee annually reviews the agreements to determine their continuing need as well as the amount and nature of compensation potentially payable in the event a change in control or in the event that other provisions are triggered.

-All the agreements were initially entered into following negotiation with the executive and therefore reflect the requirements of both the executive and the Company at that time in view of the Company's then current and prospective financial position as well as the perceptions of the executive.
+Each agreement was the product of extensive negotiation between the executive and the Company and, therefore, reflects not only a view of the Company's then current and prospective financial position but also the perceptions of the executive.